One interesting revelation from this week’s McMichael Playground debate at Gustine Rec Center: I don’t think we’re fighting about a playground, guys.

 How can new neighbors who seek a centrally-located playground expect any sort of compromise?

 Seriously — how?
 I’m not kidding, I want to know.
-Cause to me, the Fallsers (or sympathizers, I don’t know everyone’s birthright but at this point it’s an attitude) speaking last night against a playground at McMichael are not seeking compromise, and are not open to sharing even a tiny sliver of their park.
+Cause to me, the Fallsers (and other neighbors similarly-inclined to put seniority over democracy) speaking last night against a playground at McMichael are not seeking compromise, and are not open to sharing even a tiny sliver of their park.

 Seems to me many here will spread fallacies, plant fears, exaggerate the truth, and even suggest their neighbors are racist, or unworthy– rather than share prized public resources.
 And I just don’t know what to do with this bullshit, in all honesty.